Jeonghoan93/academic-full-stack/README.md

 - any changes in port, should configure cypress.config.js

-- if run into err with port frontend port failure, try to run with "yarn dev --host" then copy the network address to cypress.config.js baseUrl
+- if run into err with frontend port failure, try to run with "yarn dev --host" then copy the network address to cypress.config.js baseUrl